Engaging Students and Addressing Critical Thinking Skills via the Nuclear Debate

 Nuclear energy worksheet -Investigating Plutonium Production (Microsoft Word 2007 (.docx) 1.9MB Mar11 11)

 Nuclear energy worksheet -The Alternative Thorium Fuel Cycle (Microsoft Word 2007 (.docx) 520kB Mar11 11)

 Nuclear energy worksheet - Nuclear Waste Storage Times (Microsoft Word 2007 (.docx) 23kB Mar11 11)

 Nuclear Energy Resources for North Carolina Teachers - A collection of teaching activities and other materials, submitted by webinar participant Dana Haine

-Nuclear Fission Simulation - A PhET simulation with companion activities
+Nuclear Fission Simulation (more info) - A PhET simulation with companion activities

 Recommended book: 'Power to Save the World: The Truth About Nuclear Energy' by Gwenth Cravens